 If, during the time window, it is suspected that the time needed to complete the necessary activities will exceed the scheduled and pre-announced time window, participants will be informed without undue delay.
-Moreover, if it is suspected that the procedure will not be completed within 15 minutes, participants are informed without undue delay.
+Moreover, if it is suspected that the undue delay.